 This mountain village located on the famous "road of happiness" is an essential stopover on your way across the spectacular karstic plateau of the same name.
 We come to Dong Van to attend its fabulous ethnic market on Sunday morning but also because its surroundings contain natural, cultural and historical treasures.

 The Dong Van Karst Plateau geopark, a wonder of nature

-A member of the UNESCO Global geopark network and the Asia-Pacific geopark network, the Dong Van Karst Plateau geopark offers a spectacular natural landscape of astonishing limestone mountain ranges resulting from a long geological history and testifying of the evolution of the earth's crust over nearly 600 million years.
-Steep cliffs, karstic peaks dominating steep valleys, green and yellow rice fields suspended from blackened limestone blocks torn from the mountains, rivers cutting a narrow passage between the rugged relief and dizzying canyons follow one another during the crossing of this karstic plateau which offers you a unique travel experience!
+A member of the UNESCO Global geopark network and the Asia-Pacific geopark network, the Dong Van Karst Plateau geopark offers a spectacular natural landscape of astonishing limestone mountain ranges resulting from a long geological history and testifying to the evolution of the earth's crust over nearly 600 million years.
+Steep cliffs, karstic peaks dominating steep valleys, green and yellow rice fields suspended from blackened limestone blocks torn from the mountains.
+As well as rivers cutting a narrow passage between the rugged relief and dizzying canyons that follow one another during the crossing of this karstic plateau, which will offer you a unique travel experience!

 The ethnic market of Dong Van

 Dong Van ethnic market is one of the most amazing markets in North Vietnam.
 Every Sunday morning many minorities leave their high perched villages and converge on Dong Van to go to the market.
 In these remote areas, the market is not only a commercial area to buy and sell, it is much more than that.
 The market is a real information relay for these communities who live isolated in this tormented region.
 Among the many ethnic groups that enter the market at dawn, Hmong women stand out with their colourful outfits and scarves that cover their heads.
 Hmong men are dressed more soberly, with a cotton outfit dyed in indigo.
 You will notice that most of them are wearing a Basque beret, a distant memory of the French presence in this remote area of northeast Vietnam.